zahradnik-ondrej/jobscz-scraper/README.md

 Both **Playwright** and **Selenium** offer a support for multiple browsers aside from **Chrome** *(unlike **Puppeteer** which has only experimental support for **Edge** via [puppeteer-core](https://www.npmjs.com/package/puppeteer-core) and **Firefox** via [puppeteer-firefox](https://www.npmjs.com/package/puppeteer-firefox))*.

-[^1]: Note that the **Puppeteer** script scrapes more data than the other scripts and also provides other functionalities because it's the library that I chose to go with in my project.
+[^1]: Note that the **Puppeteer** script also provides a graphical interface through `http://localhost:3000/` because it's the library that I chose to go with in my project.

 [^2]: You can check out my [🧰 puppethelper - A Puppeteer helper package for automated QA web testing](https://github.com/zahradnik-ondrej/puppethelper) which has many useful functions for interacting with the web browser out-of-the-box plus a little extra.